 This is because running a remote online business provides huge benefits, including improved employee productivity, less time spent commuting, and fewer expenses.

 However, launching a remote online business still presents a few challenges.
-Fortunately, there are tools to help with everything, from team collaboration to communication.
+Fortunately, there are tools to help with everything, from team collaboration and communication to project and expense management.

 In this article, we’ll be taking a look at the five types of tools needed to start a remote online business in 2021.